RHarsh0/Flight-Booking-System/README.md

 # Flight Booking System
 This is the fight booking application used to book the flight customer.
-It also has the backend side with Admin handeling it.
+It also has the backend side with Admin handling it.

 ![logo](https://github.com/RHarsh0/mute-death-5036/assets/119388397/38c1d7b4-0e87-42a3-8b32-af6b8f2fa041)